patilasmit/Retail-Analytics-Snowflake-Python-PowerBI/README.md

-# Retail Analytics Pipeline with Snowflake, Python, and Power BI
+# 🚀 Retail Analytics Pipeline using Snowflake, Python & Power BI

 This project demonstrates an end-to-end retail analytics pipeline, showcasing the integration of Snowflake, Python, and Power BI to process, analyze, and visualize retail data.
 The goal of this project is to provide a scalable and efficient workflow for handling large datasets, performing data cleaning and exploratory data analysis (EDA), and generating business insights through an interactive dashboard.